iBurnApp/iBurn-iOS/README.md

 ![Screenshot 1](http://i.imgur.com/wmHHgiYl.jpg) ![Screenshot 2](http://i.imgur.com/39IHGN0l.jpg)

 ## Installation
+**Note:** If you are looking to do development work, start by forking this project

 * Install [Cocoapods](http://cocoapods.org) and the most recent version of Xcode.
 * Fetch submodules and install Pods.